nomic-ai/gpt4all/gpt4all-bindings/java/README.md

             LLModel.GenerationConfig config = LLModel.config()
                     .withNPredict(4096).build();

-            // Will also stream to Standard out
-            String fullGeneration = model.generate(prompt, config, true);
+            // Will also stream to standard output String fullGeneration = model.generate(prompt, config, true);

         } catch (Exception e) {
-            // Exception generally may happen if model file fails to load
+            // Exceptions generally may happen if the model file fails to load
-            // for a number of reasons such as file not found.
+            // for a number of reasons such as a file not found.
             // It is possible that Java may not be able to dynamically load the native shared library or
             // the llmodel shared library may not be able to dynamically load the backend
             // implementation for the model file you provided.
             //
             // Once the LLModel class is successfully loaded into memory the text generation calls
             // generally should not throw exceptions.
-            e.printStackTrace(); // Printing here but in production system you may want to take some action.
+            e.printStackTrace(); // Printing here but in a production system you may want to take some action.
         }
     }

 }
 ```

-For a maven based sample project that uses this library see [Sample project](https://github.com/felix-zaslavskiy/gpt4all-java-bindings-sample)
+For a Maven-based sample project that uses this library see this [sample project](https://github.com/felix-zaslavskiy/gpt4all-java-bindings-sample)

 ### Additional considerations
 #### Logger warnings
-The Java bindings library may produce a warning:
+The Java bindings library may produce a warning if you don't have a SLF4J binding included in your project:
 ```
 SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder".
 SLF4J: Defaulting to no-operation (NOP) logger implementation
 SLF4J: See http://www.slf4j.org/codes.html#StaticLoggerBinder for further details.
 ```
-If you don't have a SLF4J binding included in your project.
-Java bindings only use logging for informational
+The Java bindings only use logging for informational
-purposes, so logger is not essential to correctly use the library.
+purposes, so a logger is not essential to correctly use the library.
 You can ignore this warning if you don't have SLF4J bindings
 in your project.

-To add a simple logger using maven dependency you may use:
+To add a simple logger using a Maven dependency you may use:
 ```
 <dependency>
     <groupId>org.slf4j</groupId>